awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 1. Start with either a blank JSON policy template or an existing policy that you can adapt\.

-   The following command retrieves an existing policy and saves it as *my\-policy\.json*\. iIn this example, the S3 bucket containing your installation files is named *oracle\-media\-bucket*\.
+   The following command retrieves an existing policy and saves it as *my\-policy\.json*\.
+In this example, the S3 bucket containing your installation files is named *oracle\-media\-bucket*\.

    ```
    aws s3api get-bucket-policy \